Turtle Rock Resort

 28788 Hunter Creek Loop, Gold Beach, Oregon 97444

-Cozy Turtle Rock Resort is on the Rugged Oregon Coast and Has Beach Access, a Fishing Guide, Classes and Cottages for Sale
+Cozy Turtle Rock Resort is on the Rugged Oregon Coast and Has Beach Access, a Fishing Guide, a Restaurant and Cottages Occasionaly for Sale

 With forested mountains to the east, the ocean to the west and the mighty Rogue River to the north, Gold Beach is 35 miles north of the California border on southern Oregon's rugged coast.
 It is the home of Turtle Rock, a cute, all ages resort and second home community spread over 24 acres of prime coastal land.
 Fern grottos and a tidal pond are part of the common grounds.